Cal Raleigh Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 8.6 K/9, which ranks 18th in MLB.

-- The Guardians have the 13th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Guardians' 4.18 team ERA ranks 13th among all MLB pitching staffs.

-- Guardians pitchers combine to surrender seven total home runs at a rate of one per game (to rank 14th in the league).
+- The Guardians rank 14th in baseball in home runs surrendered (eight total, one per game).

-- Civale (1-0) pitches for the Guardians to make his second start of the season.
+- Quantrill (0-0) pitches for the Guardians to make his second start of the season.

-- His most recent time out was on Sunday against the Seattle Mariners, when the right-hander threw seven scoreless innings while giving up two hits.
+- The right-hander last pitched on Sunday against the Seattle Mariners, when he threw 4 2/3 innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.